35 Popular Songs in Minor Keys (with Tabs and Videos)

 In 1964, British rock band The Animals decided to do something unusual.
 They took a 19th-century folk staple and turned it into a chart-topping folk-rock song!
 The gritty song with hidden depths is a tale of caution about a man whose life had gone downhill in New Orleans.
 Like most folk songs, no one knows who wrote the original, but it ended up becoming pretty popular among the American mining community.

 Though Animals’ recording became hugely popular, they were not the first ones to take this folk ballad mainstream.
-Woodie Guthrie, Joan Baez, Nina Simone, Bob Dylan had already released their versions by then.
+Woodie Guthrie, Joan Baez, Nina Simone, and Bob Dylan had already released their versions by then.
 While on tour with Chuck Berry, frontman Eric Burdon heard it at a club in Newcastle, England, and decided to cover it.
-The song was recorded in one-take, kicking off with the iconic A minor chord arpeggio by Hilton Valentine on his electric guitar before Burdon’s soulful vocals take over.
+The song was recorded in one take, kicking off with the iconic A minor chord arpeggio by Hilton Valentine on his electric guitar before Burdon’s soulful vocals take over.

 9. Black Magic Woman by Santana

 This Fleetwood Mac blues-rock original was taken by Santana and turned into an infectious Latin-infused marvel that conquered the charts and made them a household name.
-While retaining much of the original’s bluesy vibe, melody, and lyrics, Santana’s version had some jazz, Hungarian folk, Latin rhythm thrown into the mix.
+While retaining much of the original’s bluesy vibe, melody, and lyrics, Santana’s version had some jazz, Hungarian folk, and Latin rhythm thrown into the mix.

 Santana’s “Black Magic Woman” has one of the catchiest openings I have ever heard!
 A guitar intro followed by a terrific solo, all of which is inspired by Gábor István Szabó’s “Gypsy Queen.”
-“Black Magic Woman” uses D minor, a scale that’s also called the “heartbreak key” for its ability to add strong emotions, usually melancholy, to a song.
+“Black Magic Woman” uses D minor, a scale that’s also called the “heartbreak key,” for its ability to add strong emotions, usually melancholy, to a song.

 10. Angie by The Rolling Stones